dgraph-io/dgraph-docs/content/query-language/multiple-query-blocks.md

 +++
 date = "2017-03-20T22:25:17+11:00"
-title = "Multiple Query Blocks" weight = 8
+title = "Multiple Query Blocks with DQL" description = "With Dgraph Query Language (DQL), you can include multiple query blocks in a single query, and have those query blocks execute in parallel." weight = 8
 [menu.main]
     parent = "query-language"
 +++

-Inside a single query, multiple query blocks are allowed.
-The result is all blocks with corresponding block names.

-Multiple query blocks are executed in parallel.

-The blocks need not be related in any way.
+Inside a single query, multiple query blocks are allowed, and each block can have a name.
+Multiple query blocks are executed in parallel, and they don't need to be related in any way.

-Query Example: All of Angelina Jolie's films, with genres, and Peter Jackson's films since 2008.
+Query Example: _"All of Angelina Jolie's films, with genres, and Peter Jackson's films since 2008"_

 {{< runnable >}}
 {